 RIVER CLEANUP IMPACT

 We celebrate the Yellowstone River Cleanup annually on the second Saturday of September.
 Each year we have more volunteers join us on this project (on the river float or shore based teams), which shows us just how much our community cares about this resource.
-In the past 16 years we have removed and recycled more than 139,000 lbs of metal (equivalent to 40 cars).
-In total we have removed more than 180,000 lbs of trash and 700 tires.
-Our area of coverage is now Laurel to the Bighorn River.
+In the past 17 years we have removed and recycled more than 158,000 lbs of metal (equivalent to 45 cars).
+In total we have removed more than 230,000 lbs of trash and 1,109 tires.
+Our area of coverage is now Reed Point to the Bighorn River, near Custer, Montana.

 We believe that the cumulative impact of our annual cleanup is significant.
 Come join us next year and see for yourself.